Skrauz/Skrauzodoro-Tracker-Browser/README.md

-# SkrauzodoroTracker - MEAN Time Tracking and Management Tool
+# SkrauzodoroTracker - Browser Edition

-Skrauzodoro Tracker is a customizable fullstack time tracking and management tool built with the MEAN (MongoDB, ExpressJS, Angular, NodeJS) stack.
-The application came from my need for a straightforward time tracking solution, capable of analysing gathered records.
+Skrauzodoro Tracker Browser Edition is a clientside only version of [Skrauzodoro Tracker](https://github.com/Skrauz/SkrauzodoroTracker-Client).
+Backend infrastructure is replaced with local storage.
-App is capable of tracking time spent working on specific tasks and projects using a classic stopwatch or a <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique" target="_blank">Pomodoro Technique</a>.
+## See it live here:

 <hr>